35 Gimme Shelter

 By the time the bailiffs arrived on Wednesday morning , we had hundreds of people lined up outside the houses.
 The police had set up cordons across the ends of the street.
 The TV cameras and journalists were in position ready to whir and scribble.
 The bailiffs were accompanied by the Deputy Sheriff and Chief Superintendent Harry Powell.
 “I have come here to take possession of Elgin Avenue peacefully, I hope,” the Deputy Sheriff told Piers Corbyn: “If you don’t want that, it will have to be done forcefully”.

-We insisted on inspecting the alternative housing to check that it was satisfactory. ( The Guardian Oct.
+We insisted on inspecting the alternative housing GLC offered to check that it was satisfactory and to iron out any potential complications. ( The Guardian Oct.
 13) On this sticking point he granted a stay of execution.
 After the countdown started, we conducted negotiations with these officers on the street in an atmosphere of tense expectation and brinkmanship.
 Fingers crossed.
 At the eleventh hour we had reached our moment of truth.
 Holding firm, we would take our stand to it’s logical conclusion.

 The upshot, reported Robert Parker in The Times, was that the families were re-housed in council flats which had been continually rejected by people on the housing lists.
 Single people were re-housed in short life properties.
 This was our Harvest Time.
 Robert reported one couple “over the moon” about their new home, after living for nine months in a room at Elgin Avenue.
 The husband, a counter clerk at the Post Office in Paddington, moved from Glasgow to London three years ago in search of work.
 He could not find a flat and moved to the Isle of Wight, where he worked on a farm.
 He was turfed out of a tied cottage he rented.
 They were referred to us like many others by a government agency.